IgorMacGregor/Data-Portfolio/README.md

 ## Data Analysis

 - [Peace Agreements since 1990](https://nbviewer.jupyter.org/github/IgorMacGregor/Data-Portfolio/blob/master/projects/peace-in-the-world-since-1990.ipynb) : an analysis of a Peace Agreements dataset for the period 1990-2016.
 Libraries used: Numpy, Pandas, Matplotlib, Seaborn, Plotly
+- [Which is the best international football team?](https://nbviewer.jupyter.org/github/IgorMacGregor/Data-Portfolio/blob/master/projects/which-is-the-best-international-football-team.ipynb) : statistics and ranking from an international games dataset, for the period 1872-2020.
+Libraries used: Numpy, Pandas, Matplotlib, Plotly

 ## Machine Learning